 How it differs from Claude Code: Claude Code is a developer-focused coding agent that runs in the terminal.
 Cowork runs in Claude Desktop and is designed for all knowledge workers — sales, finance, marketing, HR, and beyond.

 In February 2026, Cowork expanded to Windows and the plugin ecosystem matured for enterprise use.
-Microsoft also announced Copilot Cowork, integrating Claude into the M365 environment.
+Anthropic has also announced integrations that bring Claude into Microsoft 365 Copilot, Researcher, and Copilot Studio, extending Claude’s reach across the M365 environment.

 What Cowork Can Do — By Business Scenario